Christmas Wish List

 Click HERE to download, print, and use it.

 It's good to take the time before shopping to think VERY carefully and deliberately about what we bring into our homes.
 It's so easy to buy things and SO hard to get rid of them!
 (This is why I'm booked 5 days a week as a professional organizer!)

 Instead of adding more clutter, I would encourage you to invest in classes, experiences, books, and just a few favorite toys or games.

-Last year I was nervous about the lack of the big pile of gifts on Christmas morning.
-I hated thinking that they may be disappointed.
-But, it was remarkable to watch their reactions.
+I've got to admit, I'm a little nervous about how the kids are going to react when they don't see the big pile of gifts on Christmas morning.
+I hate thinking that they may be disappointed.
+But, we've been trying this same approach all year with their birthdays, and it's been remarkable to watch their reactions.
 Instead of feeling like they are missing out on more "stuff," they have been thrilled because they have received just the few presents they really wanted.
-Less IS more.
+Maybe less IS more.